-A final stormwater report is required to fully address stormwater management facilities for the site, the public street improvements, and downstream analysis, plus the above mentioned revisions.
+Complies as Conditioned.
+A final stormwater report is required to fully address stormwater management facilities for the site, the public street improvements, and downstream analysis.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.